 Visitors come from all over the UK and the world to visit Chester.
 Chester is one of the most beautiful historic cities in England, famous for its galleried rows, Roman remains, shops & boutiques, the town crier, ghost walks and complete city walls.
 Chester is remembered best by visitors for the black & white timbered buildings that are Tudor style.
 "It's like walking back in time through Old England".

-The ruins of this unique Roman Amphitheatre in Chester are currently being excavated and new finds are being found all the time.
+The ruins of this unique Roman Amphitheatre in Chester.
+The photo above shows them being excavated.
 To find out more about the Romans and Roman Chester you can visit Dewa Roman Museum or The Grosvenor Museum and also Guided Tours of Chester.
 The best time to see and talk to the archaeologists is in the summer when they are busy working on the amphitheatre dig.
-This was one of the largest Amphitheatres in the UK!
+This was one of the largest Amphitheatres in Britain.

 St John's Church, Vicar's Lane, Chester CH1 1SN